sijiafan/academic_personal_website/content/publication/daf/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated version.
-publication: "Working Paper"
+publication: "Revise and Resubmit, Review of Corporate Finance Studies"

 # Abstract and optional shortened version.
-abstract: "Donor Advised Funds (DAFs) have grown significantly over the past decade as a popular tool for charitable giving.
-Despite their popularity, concerns remain about their efficiency in meeting charitable goals, especially during times of increased need.
-These concerns stem from the government subsidizing the tax treatment of DAFs, which provides donors with favorable tax deductions.
-Using data from Form 990 e-filings, this study examines how DAFs respond to natural disasters, which typically encourage charitable donations.
-We find that contributions to DAFs rise significantly during years with frequent natural disasters compared to other nonprofits.
-However, DAFs do not proportionally increase their grant payouts following these events.
-This trend persists even when comparing DAFs to private foundations and focusing on local disasters.
-Although total grants remain limited, DAF donors show increased engagement in reallocating funds to health- and food-related organizations and nonprofits with greater media coverage after disasters.
-This selective distribution pattern indicates that while DAF donors respond to disasters, they are hesitant to significantly increase total grant payouts, possibly due to factors like mental accounting."
+abstract: "Donor Advised Funds (DAFs) have grown rapidly as a charitable giving vehicle, yet concerns remain about their timely responsiveness to urgent social needs.
+Using Form 990 e-filings, we analyze DAF behavior during natural disasters, which typically drive donations.
+Contributions to DAFs rise significantly in disaster years compared to public charities, but grantmaking does not increase proportionally.
+This limited response holds for both pure-play and community DAFs, even in locally affected areas.
+The pattern is not explained by liquidity constraints or investment motives.
+However, DAFs do exhibit selective grantmaking, favoring media-visible disaster-relief organizations over others."

 # Custom links
 # links: